stormpath/stormpath-wordpress/readme.txt

 == Changelog ==

+= 0.1.1 =
+* Current users will be created in Stormpath at next login
+* Masked login errors to prevent easier attempts

 = 0.1.0 =
 * Initial Release

 == Upgrade Notice ==

+= 0.1.1 =
+More robust error handling on accounts not existing in Stormpath.

 = 0.1.0 =
 This version is the initial release and should be added to your site immediately.